sanacommerce/DeveloperPortal/DeveloperPortal/adk/ordersmap.md

 }
 ```

-In order for these to be installed into node_modules, we will have to add a `PreBuildEvent` to `SalesMap.csproj`, which will run `npm install`.
+In order for these to be installed into node_modules, we will have to add a `PreBuildEvent` to `OrdersMap.csproj`, which will run `npm install`.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">